wazuh/wazuh-documentation/source/user-manual/agents/remote-upgrading/upgrading-agent.rst

 The following is a description of the upgrade procedure by means of a use case.

-Upgrading an agent remotely can be performed at the command line and through the API.
+Upgrading an agent remotely can be performed at the command line and through the Wazuh API.

 Using the command line
 ----------------------